grafana/jsonnet-libs/cloudflare-mixin/README.md

 ![First screenshot of Cloudflare zone overview dashboard]()
 ![Second screenshot of Cloudflare zone overview dashboard]()

-## Cloudflare GeoMap overview
+## Cloudflare Geomap overview
-The Cloudflare GeoMap overview dashboard utilizes a GeoMap panel to visualize specific metrics on a global map.
+The Cloudflare Geomap overview dashboard utilizes a GeoMap panel to visualize specific metrics on a global map.
 The metrics utilized here are requests, bandwidth, threats, non-cached requests, and edge requests.

 ![Screenshot of Cloudflare GeoMap overview dashboard]()